dagronf/DSFQuickActionBar/README.md

 ## Why?

-I've seen this in other mac applications (particularly spotlight) and it's very useful.
-I have a project where it needs to allow the user to quickly access a large set of actions and hey presto!
+I've seen this in other mac applications (particularly Spotlight and [Boop](https://apps.apple.com/us/app/boop/id1518425043?mt=12)) and it's very useful and convenient.

-## NOTE: Breaking changes v3.0.0
+## NOTE: Breaking changes for v2 -> v3

+There have been some breaking changes for those moving up from v2 or earlier to v3.
+This changes were to make the codebase more generic and to improve the SwiftUI support.
+Please be aware your existing code *will* need changes to support the new v3 codebase.

 * The UUID identifier has been replaced with a `Hashable` type.
-This allows other types to be used as an identifier (eg. `URL` or even objects).
+This allows other types to be used as an identifier (eg. `URL` or even structs/classes).
 * 'Identifier' used within the API has been changed to `Item` (eg. `viewForIdentifier` -> `viewForItem`)
 * The SwiftUI implementation has been changed to be much more SwiftUI-y.
 Please see the [Implementing for SwiftUI](#implementing-for-swiftui) section for details.